Bangladesh Cricket Stadiums – Biggest International Grounds in Bangladesh

 The Bangabandhu National Stadium is currently the biggest cricket ground in the whole of Bangladesh.
 It was originally opened in 1959 and has a current capacity of 36,000.

-The National Stadium is the most common hosting ground for touring sides and that higher capacity means that it is also the most popular venue here
+The National Stadium was the most common hosting ground for touring sides and that higher capacity means that it was also the most popular venue here.

 Popular Cricket Grounds in Bangladesh